drwjf/endless-sky-ios/README.md

 ## Building from source

-The Endless Sky iOS is wrapped as a standard iOS framework, then any app can integrate it.
+The Endless Sky iOS is wrapped as a standard iOS framework.

 ## Contributing